← All Posts

 Lodging for Grand Illumination Weekend

-Grand Illumination weekend is one of the most competitive lodging weekends of the year in Williamsburg.
+Grand Illumination weekends are among the most competitive lodging weekends of the year in Williamsburg.
 The independent inns and guest houses within walking distance of the Historic Area have limited combined inventory and sell out months in advance.
 Richmond Road hotels have more availability but require driving and parking for an event that is entirely pedestrian after mid-afternoon.

 The walkability advantage of staying near the Historic Area is especially significant for Grand Illumination.
 There is no practical way to drive close to the action after 3:00 PM.
 A room two blocks from Duke of Gloucester Street means you walk to the event, warm up in your room at midday if needed, and walk back when the fireworks end.